brettz9/eslint-config-ash-nazg/README.md

 ### Rationale for altering default on Unicorn rules

-- `better-regex` - Character classes can be arranged for readability.
+- `consistent-conditional-object-spread` - Clearer intent

 ### Rationale for including some Unicorn rules which are disabled in `plugin:unicorn/recommended`